VikParuchuri/surya/README.md

 python benchmark/recognition.py --tesseract
 ```

-- `--max` controls how many images to process for the benchmark
+- `--max_rows` controls how many images to process for the benchmark
 - `--debug 2` will render images with detected text
 - `--results_dir` will let you specify a directory to save results to instead of the default one
 - `--tesseract` will run the benchmark with tesseract.
 You have to run `sudo apt-get install tesseract-ocr-all` to install all tesseract data, and set `TESSDATA_PREFIX` to the path to the tesseract data folder.